privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 // Buyer's FrontEnd service.
 service BuyerFrontEnd {
   // Returns bids for each Interest Group / Custom Audience. rpc GetBids(GetBidsRequest) returns (GetBidsResponse) {
     option (google.api.http) = {
       post: "/v1/getbids"
       body: "*"
     };

- // Optional for Buyers.
-Buyers who opted-in for trustedBiddingSignals
- // prefetch may enable this endpoint.
- // Warm up Key/Value server side cache by prefetching trustedBiddingSignals. rpc PrefetchBiddingSignals(PrefetchBiddingSignalsRequest)
-     returns (PrefetchBiddingSignalsResponse) {
-   option (google.api.http) = {
-     post: "/v1/prefetchBiddingSignals"
-     body: "*"
-   };
   }
 }

 // GetBidsRequest is sent by the SellerFrontEnd Service to the BuyerFrontEnd
 // service.
 message GetBidsRequest {
   // Unencrypted request.
   message GetBidsRawRequest {
     // Whether this is a fake request from SellerFrontEnd service
     // and should be dropped.
-   // Note: SellerFrontEnd service will send chaffs to a very small set of other buyers
+    // Note: SellerFrontEnd service will send chaffs to a very small set of
-   // not participating in the auction.
-This is required for privacy reasons to prevent
+    // other buyers not participating in the auction.
+This is required for
-   // seller from figuring the buyers (on user's device) by observing the network traffic
+    // privacy reasons to prevent seller from figuring the buyers by observing
-   // to `BuyerFrontEnd` Services, outside TEE. bool is_chaff = 1;
+    // the network traffic to `BuyerFrontEnd` Services, outside TEE. bool is_chaff = 1;

     // Buyer Input for the Buyer that includes keys for Buyer Key Value lookup
     // and other signals for bidding.
 In the case of is_chaff = true, this will
     // be noise.
     BuyerInput buyer_input = 2;

     // Information about auction (ad format, size) derived contextually.
     // Represents a serialized string that is deserialized to a JSON object
     // before passing to Adtech script.
 Copied from contextual signals sent to
     // SellerFrontEnd service.
     string auction_signals = 3;

     // Buyer may provide additional contextual information that could help in
     // generating bids.
 This is Copied from contextual signals sent to
     // SellerFrontEnd service.
     // The value represents a serialized string that is deserialized to a JSON
-   // object before passing to Adtech script. string buyer_signal = 4;
+    // object before passing to Adtech script. string buyer_signals = 4;

     // Seller origin.
     // Used to verify that a valid seller is sending the request. string seller = 5;

     // Publisher website or app that is part of Buyer KV lookup url. string publisher_name = 6;
   }

   // Encrypted GetBidsRawRequest.
   bytes request_ciphertext = 1;
 }

 // Response to GetBidsRequest. message GetBidsResponse {
   // Unencrypted response.
   message GetBidsRawResponse {
     // Includes ad_render_url and corresponding bid value pairs for each IG.
     // Represents a JSON object.
     repeated AdWithBid bids = 1;
   }

   // Encrypted GetBidsRawResponse.
   bytes response_ciphertext = 1;
 }

-// Sent by the SelleFrontEnd (SFE) to the BuyerFrontEnd (BFE).
-// This is used by the BFE to send a request to its Key/Value server.
-This exists
-// solely to warm up the Key/Value cache for a future GetBidsRequest, which will be
-// sent after the contextual auction has concluded in Seller Ad service. message PrefetchBiddingSignalsRequest {
- message PrefetchBiddingSignalsRawRequest {
-   // Buyer Input for the Buyer that includes keys for Buyer Key Value lookup.
-   BuyerInput buyer_input = 1;

-   // Seller origin.
-   // Used to verify that a valid seller is sending the request. string seller = 2;
- }

- // Encrypted PrefetchBiddingSignalsRawRequest.
- bytes request_ciphertext = 1;
-}

-// Empty response.
-Errors should be returned by gRPC status code. message PrefetchBiddingSignalsResponse {}
 ```

 ##### AdWithBid